kognise/obsidian-aviation/AIM/04 Air Traffic Control/04 ATC Clearances and Aircraft Separation.md

         <em>**NOTE-**</em>

         <em>The ATC assigned speed assignment of two two zero knots would apply until BALTR.
-The aircraft would then resume a normal operating speed while remaining in compliance with 14 CFR Section 91.117.</em>
+The aircraft would then resume a normal operating speed while remaining in compliance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]].</em>

         </div>
-    2. Instruct pilots to “comply with speed restr[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]]craft is joining or resuming a charted procedure or route with published speed restrictions.
+    2. Instruct pilots to “comply with speed restrictions” when the aircraft is joining or resuming a charted procedure or route with published speed restrictions.
         <div>

         <em>**EXAMPLE-**</em>